DaviddeO/lissajous/README.md

 - LissajousSlides.pdf
     - Slideshow with an overview of Lissajous figures and activities to work through.
 - LissajousHints.pdf
     - Hints, tips and possible solutions for the activities in LissajousSlides.pdf.
-(To-do)
 - lissajous.py
     - An interactive app which plots Lissajous figures for user-defined parameters.
 Can also animate those plots.
 - lissajousPlot.py